oit-ipbl/final_competition/README.md

    ![2021-08-18_083817.svg.png](./images/2021-08-18_083817.svg.png)
 4. Zipped files of all source codes and images (in the `py21/code` folder) for Windows Side each content.
 5. Operation manual of your software.
 The manual may include the start-up procedure of your ROS packages and Windows side programs, play manual.
-   - The file format should be PDF.
+   - The file format should be `PDF`.
 Editor tools are not specified.

 ## Evaluation criteria